-The weighted average fair value of the options granted during the year is \$0.05 per option, each contract fair value having been estimated at the date of grant using the Black-Scholes option pricing model with the following assumptions: risk-free weighted-average interest of 0.80%, expected dividend yield of nil, average expected volatility of 155.40% and expected life term of 60 months.
-Under this method of calculation, the Company has recorded \$82,062 as stock based compensation during the year ended June 30, 2016, being the fair value of the options vested during the period ended June 30, 2016.
-Under the Company's stock option plan, options granted vest half immediately on the date of grant and half in twelve months from the date of grant.
+The weighted average fair value of the options granted during the year is \$0.10 per option, each contract fair value having been estimated at the date of grant using the Black-Scholes option pricing model with the following assumptions: risk-free weighted-average interest of 0.60% to 0.80%, expected dividend yield of nil, average expected volatility of 155.40% to 156.24% and expected life term of 60 months.
+Under this method of calculation, the Company has recorded \$125,508 as stock based compensation during the year ended June 30, 2017, being the fair value of the options vested during the period ended June 30, 2017.
+Under the Company's stock option plan, options granted generally vest half immediately on the date of grant and half twelve months after the date of grant.